-- 16.1.
-The Final Report of the Investigating Committee constitutes a confidential recommendation to the Faculty Committee. - 16.2.
-In determining the outcome of the full investigation, the Investigating Committee will: - draw conclusions based on all the evidence available to it and maintain that evidence in recorded form. - reach a majority view on the recommended course of action. - provide the Registrar with a Final Report containing: - a list and/or summary of the evidence it considered, including a view of its reliability and consistency with other evidence. - reasons for their decision. - recommendations for any remedial actions, support, or penalties for the member under investigation. - a note of whether it was a unanimous decision. - dates of meetings and attendance at meetings. - the names of any persons contacted for advice and the date when contacted. - any deviations from normal process and the reasons for it. - provide the Final Report to the Executive and Governance Officer who will add these to the record in the secure confidential area. - 16.3.
+- 15.1.
+The Final Report of the Investigating Committee constitutes a confidential recommendation to the Faculty Committee. - 15.2.
+In determining the outcome of the full investigation, the Investigating Committee will: - 15.2.1. draw conclusions based on all the evidence available to it and maintain that evidence in recorded form. - 15.2.2. reach a majority view on the recommended course of action. - 15.2.3. provide the Registrar with a Final Report containing: - 15.2.3.1. a list and/or summary of the evidence it considered, including a view of its reliability and consistency with other evidence. - 15.2.3.2. reasons for their decision;

+- 15.2.3.3. recommendations for any remedial actions, sanctions, restrictions or support for the member under investigation and suggested length of sanctions or restrictions if appropriate; - 15.2.3.4. a note of whether it was a unanimous decision; - 15.2.3.5. dates of meetings and attendance at meetings; - 15.2.3.6. the names of any persons contacted for advice and the date when contacted: - 15.2.3.7. any deviations from normal process and the reasons for it. - 15.2.4. provide the Final Report to the complaints team who will add these to the record in the secure confidential area. - 15.3.
 There may be occasions where a complaint contains more than one element and not all elements are found to be justified.
-Where some elements of a complaint are found to be justified, but other elements are not, the Final Report should identify the elements which are not upheld and the elements which are. - 16.4.
-The Registrar will share the Final Investigation Report confidentially with the Faculty Committee.
+Where some elements of a complaint are found to be justified, but other elements are not, the Final Report should identify the elements which are not upheld and the elements which are upheld. - 15.4.
+The Registrar will share the Final Investigation Report confidentially with the Faculty Committee. - 15.5.

-- 16.5.
 The Faculty Committee will satisfy itself that any deviations from normal process have not undermined the fairness or effectiveness of the Investigating Committee.

-If it is not satisfied, then the Faculty Committee should: - designate a new Investigating Committee in accordance with these procedures; or (exceptionally). - may determine that there would be undue prejudice to one or other party in continuing with the complaint. - 16.6.
-If a complaint investigation is discontinued to prevent prejudice to a party, arising out of a deviation from process or any other material reason, then the Faculty Committee: - should report this promptly to the Board, together with the reasons for doing so. - direct the Executive and Governance Officer that the investigation should now be closed.
+If it is not satisfied, then the Faculty Committee should: - 15.5.1. designate a new Investigating Committee in accordance with this procedure; or (exceptionally) - 15.5.2. may determine that there would be undue prejudice to one or other party in continuing with the complaint. - 15.6.
+If a complaint investigation is discontinued to prevent prejudice to a party, arising out of a deviation from process or any other material reason, then the Faculty Committee: - 15.6.1. should report this promptly to the Board, together with the reasons for doing so: - 15.6.2. direct the complaints team that the investigation should now be closed.

-17. Action following a final report of the Investigating Committee where a complaint is unfounded
+16. Action where a complaint is unfounded

-- 17.1.
-The Faculty Committee may conclude, based on the Final Report, that the complaint is unfounded, in which case: - the Registrar will promptly inform the parties in writing of the outcome of the investigation together with brief reasons for that finding. - the Final Report will be archived in the secure confidential area and all copies (other than those in the area) of evidence, material and correspondence will be directed to be destroyed by the Executive and Governance Officer.
-Access to that area will be restricted to the Registrar, the Executive and Governance Officer and the CEO. - the member under investigation will be given the option of the outcome being publicised, although the privacy of the complainant should be maintained unless the matter is already in the public domain. - the general fact that an Investigating Committee had been set up and concluded its work will be promptly reported to BOHS Board and at the next Annual General Meeting of the Society. - the complaint will be closed.
+16.1.
+The Faculty Committee may conclude, based on the Final Report, that the complaint is unfounded, in which case:

+- 16.1.1. the Registrar will promptly inform the parties in writing of the outcome of the investigation together with brief reasons for that finding; - 16.1.2. the Final Report will be archived in the secure confidential area and all copies (other than those in the area) of evidence, material and correspondence will be directed to be destroyed by the complaints team.
+Access to that area will be restricted to the complaints team, the Registrar, and the CEO; - 16.1.3. the member under investigation will be given the option of the outcome being publicised, although the privacy of the complainant should be maintained unless the matter is already in the public domain; - 16.1.4. the general fact that an Investigating Committee had been set up and concluded its work will be promptly reported to BOHS Board and at the next Annual General Meeting of the Society; - 16.1.5. the complaint will be closed.